apostolis1/Movie-recommender/README.md

 * An SQL server, currently the project is set up to use mysql, however you can use whatever you want by modifying the sqlalchemy connection drivers on [datahandler/DbHandler](moviereccommender/../movierecommender/datahandler/DbHandler.py) class

-* Credentials for the connection should be placed in [data/creds.json](data/creds.json)
+* Credentials for the connection should be placed in data/creds.json which is not in version control, you can create it by modifying the template on [data/creds_template.json](data/creds_template.json)

 * The database Relational model looks as follows